How To Gain Exposure | 2aDays

 Attend College Showcases

-College showcases are different from college camps because they put the main focus on your ability to perform within your sport.
+College are different from college camps because they put the main focus on your ability to perform within your sport.
 While a lot of the same principles from above apply, you should think about emailing the coaches you have interest in beforehand to let them know you are coming.
 This will put your name on their radar from the beginning.

 It’s important to remember that it’s OK if you don’t do your best.
 Some coaches care more about how you react when you struggle than how you do when you win.
 This is because it shows character that will or will not fit within their team.